-Michelin is a French tyre company world leader in the premium tyre market.
-Actually Michelin company distributes its tyres in all New Zealand and worldwide owns the brand’s BF Goodrich, Uniroyal, Kleber, Kormoran, Tigar and Riken.
-Its most popular tyre models are the Pilot, Defender LTX, Latitude Tour, Agilis and Energy Saver.
+Michelin is a French tyre company and world leader in the premium tyre market.
+Michelin distributes its tyres in New Zealand and worldwide.
+They own brands such as BF Goodrich, Uniroyal, Kleber, Kormoran, Tigar and Riken.
+Their most popular tyre models are Pilot, Defender LTX, Latitude Tour, Agilis and Energy Saver.

 1.1.- Michelin Auckland